facette/docs/content/docs/configuration/catalog/filters.md

 for ordering issues when defining “chained” rules, as a *origin*/*source*/*metric* name may have been previously rewritten and a subsequent rule pattern may not match its original name.

+<span class="fa fa-warning"></span> In case of a pattern regexp syntax error, the filter will
+continue its initialization and discard the bogus rule (a warning message will be output in the logs).

 [0]: https://code.google.com/p/re2/wiki/Syntax